SJB78/yougotthis.io/content/events/cyberspace.md

   - title: 'Buying Back Your Time'
     time: 2022-01-14T12:00Z
     type: content
     abstract: 'If you had the choice of saving money or saving time, what would you pick?
-    If you had the choice of saving money or saving time, what would you pick?
 Many people start their careers by trying to spend as little as possible, but as you progress it may not make sense to continue doing the same.
 In this talk, we will discuss how and when to balance these priorities so you can have a happier and healthier relationship with spending money.'
     speaker:
       name:  Akash Goswami
       twitter: akashgoswami_